FREE SHIPPING ON ORDERS OF 3 OR MORE DISPLAY BUDDIES IN ANY COMBINATION OF SIZES!

 …a Medium Display Buddie wall hanger… Just look how cute it is!

 If you are new to this blog Display Buddie is the ultimate adjustable object holder.
 That’s right, it can hang all sorts of sized and shaped items you may own, collect or want to purchase.
-It’s a versatile adjustable heavy duty wall hanger that isn’t just for plates and platters, even though at first glance it may look like a “plate hanger”.
+It’s a versatile, adjustable, heavy duty wall hanger that isn’t just for plates and platters, even though at first glance it may look like a “plate hanger”.
+And, it’s totally budget-friendly!

 But back to the how I pulled this project together…